Rusbeh/example/README.md

 # example
-default flutter project wenn creating a new project
+default flutter project wenn creating a new project in vscode.